Alfred Pennyworth: Nightwing: The New Order

 In this alternate reality, Nightwing ends an ongoing feud between superpowered beings by activating a device that de-powers 90 percent of the super powered population.

 This builds to a future where superpowers are outlawed and any superpowered being must take inhibitor medications or be imprisoned.
 When Bruce is killed during the feud, Alfred inherits his estate and moves to Arizona, while allowing Dick Grayson and his son Jake to stay in Wayne Manor.

 Though Alfred does not approve of Grayson's crusade against superhumans after Bruce's death, he still occasionally visits him.

 When Grayson discovered that Jake is beginning to develop powers, his house is invaded by his own police force, the Crusaders, to take Jake away.
-Alfred attempts to strike one of the Crusaders, who then shoots him dead.
+Alfred attempts to strike one of the Crusaders, who kills him.